PhilipvEgmond/plantcentre_timer/README.md

 - The PIN we're using is D5, change it's value in the code.
 - NUMPIXELS is the amount of pixels on your LEDstrip, change this to your own amount.
 - NUMPIXELS is quite long, I changed it to just NUM because you might be using it several times.
-**NOTE:** Whenever you change a variable make sure to change it throughout the entirety of the code.
+**Careful:** Whenever you change a variable make sure to change it throughout the entirety of the code.
+The code would break otherwise.

 ## Step 4 - See if the code and LEDstrip work
 - Save the project.
 - Upload it by clicking on the arrow button.
+- Watch your LEDstrip light up!

+## Step 5 - Make a timed function
+In order for lights to fire up independently from each other we will need to make a function pause for some given time.
+Afterwards we can duplicate and adjust that code.

+-